sketchylizard/emulate/OtherReadMe.md

 - Decent tests for 6502 addressing modes
 - Many opcodes defined but not well tested
 - Working on CoreCPU class with tick() function and instruction sequencing
 - Added null state to BusRequest for instruction completion signaling.
-CoreCpu interprets a null bus request as a request to fetch the next opcode and will insert a fetch into the stream.
+MicrocodePump interprets a null bus request as a request to fetch the next opcode and will insert a fetch into the stream.

 ## Next Steps: